 - Scavenger hunt – Set up a scavenger hunt to work on attention, focus, and mindfulness.
 Focus on ways children can show responsibility at home.

 - Growth mindset – Use positive quotes about growth mindset to get kids ready to learn.
-These growth mindset posters can be colored and then hung around the house as reminders to persevere and not give up when things get hard.
+These FREE growth mindset posters can be colored and then hung around the house as reminders to persevere and not give up when things get hard.